roxannecvl/scrapy/reportAlexander.md

 be Private, meaning it is only invoked within the class by another function.

+The function that I am going to peer review in regards to Cyclomatic Complexity Number is strip_url in scrapy/utils/url.py.
+Lizard gives it a CCN of 12 and my manual count also leads to 12 assuming counting the amount of decision points + 1 as well as the logical operators 'or' and 'and' within the if statements.

 ## Refactoring

 Plan for refactoring complex code: